beNative/FreeTools/README.md

 [Quick Sequence Diagram Editor](http://sdedit.sourceforge.net/index.html)|Quick Sequence Diagram Editor is a tool for creating UML sequence diagrams from textual descriptions of objects and messages that follow a very easy syntax.
 [yEd Graph Editor](https://www.yworks.com/products/yed/download#download)|A powerful desktop application that can be used to quickly and effectively generate high-quality diagrams.
 [Blender](https://www.blender.org/)|The free and open source 3D creation suite.
+[Notepas](https://github.com/beNative/Notepas)|A portable multi-platform text editor.
+[SnippetSource)(https://github.com/beNative/SnippetSource)|SnippetSource lets you organise your favorite pieces of code, scripts, thoughts, notes or other documents in a user definable tree structure.

 ## Emulators, simulators and virtualization software
 | | |